wadi-chemkhi/diffbot-java-client/README.md

 	...
 ```

 #### V-3-3 Calling any API using it's name

-##### 1 The `DiffbotClient.callApi` method :
+##### The `DiffbotClient.callApi` method :

 This method offers the possibility to call any available diffbot api using it's name.
-There two overloaded signatures of this method :
+There two overloaded signatures for this method :

 1.`public Object callApi(String api,ResponseType responseType,String url) throws IOException`

-This method returns a raw json manipulation Object that can be either json.org's JSONObject or Jackson's JsonNode, if preferred.
+This method returns a raw json manipulation Object that can be either json.org's `JSONObject` or Jackson's `JsonNode`, if preferred.
 The choice can be made using the DiffbotClient.ResponseType enumeration : `public enum ResponseType{ Jackson, JSONObject }`

 Usage example :